03 December 2015

 Does Ellen Pao's departure from reddit set a precedent that gives the reddit community too much power over the company?

 No, it does not set a precedent that gives the reddit community too much power over the company.
 First, there is an implicit assumption in this question, that it was the reddit community alone who caused Ellen Pao's departure.
 That hasn't been established, and it is probably unknowable, other than through rumors.
-See Did Ellen Pao get fired from reddit? quoting Sam Altman saying that it was mutually agreed upon for her to depart.

 How does the public react when political figures state that millions of illegals workers do not compete with Americans for jobs in the US?